RIT-EVT/BMS/docs/source/software_state.rst

 `on TI's website <https://www.ti.com/product/BQ76952>`_.

-Additionally, the BMS system from a software perspective is made up of a STM32f334 for the microcontroller, an EEPROM module for non-volitile memory, and a CAN transciever for network communication.
-These are the main components that the software interacts with and the usage of each element is discussed in details futher on.
+Additionally, the BMS system from a software perspective is made up of a STM32f334 for the microcontroller, an EEPROM module for non-volatile memory, and a CAN transceiver for network communication.
+These are the main components that the software interacts with and the usage of each element is discussed in details further on.

 Currently, the software is in a state where the basic requirements for the system are met.
 Essential communication with the BQ has been implemented,